Skip to content

 --confirm-plan Flag No false Enable plan review checkpoint before implementation

---review Flag No false Enable task-reviewer validation after implementation
+--review Flag No false Enable implementation review after the change

 --git-commit Flag No false Commit changes